GrosSacASac/JavaScript-Set-Up/html/use_es2015_strategies.md

 ### Disadvantages

-Serving different js files like ES3 ES5 and ES2015 also requires feature detection(See below).
+Serving different js files like ES3 ES5 and ES2015 also requires feature detection.

 ## Multiple front ends

 Manually create multiple front ends (HTML, JS, CSS) and each of those has its own js build.
 This pattern can be used for other media capabilities: such as mobile/desktop.
-For client-side feature detection, there are 2 strategies: Use the build with more requirement and inside an if statement in a script detect if downgrade is required (down grade if required).
-Or, by default serve a low requirement front end and inside an if statement in a script detect if an upgrade is possible (upgrade when possible)
+For client-side feature detection, there are 2 strategies: Use the build with more requirement and inside an if statement in a script detect if downgrade is required.
+Or, by default serve a low requirement front end, and inside an if statement in a script detect if an upgrade is possible.

 ### Advantages